Really Good Thanksgiving Salad Recipe

 Instructions

-- Meanwhile, in large bowl, whisk together maple syrup and vinegar.
-While whisking, slowly drizzle in oil until all oil is incorporated.
+- Meanwhile, in small bowl, whisk together vinegar, maple syrup, Dijon and remaining 1/4 teaspoon salt and pinch of pepper.
+While whisking, slowly drizzle in remaining 2 tablespoons oil until all oil is incorporated.

-- To serve, add greens to bowl with dressing and toss until well combined.
-Arrange greens on serving platter; top with pear, pomegranate arils, cheese and squash.
+- Transfer greens to serving platter and top with pear, pomegranate arils, cheese, pecans and squash.
 Serve immediately.

 Can’t wait to try this for our friends Thanksgiving feast!
 I’ll let you know how it goes.
 Cheers!